Can Large Language Model Agents Simulate Human Trust Behavior?

-TLDR: We discover the trust behaviors of LLM agents under the framework of Trust Games, and the high behavioral alignment between LLM agents and humans regarding the trust behaviors, particularly for GPT-4, indicating the feasibility to simulate human trust behaviors with LLM agents.
+TLDR: We discover that LLM agents generally exhibit trust behavior in Trust Games and GPT-4 agents manifest high behavioral alignment with humans in terms of trust behavior, indicating the potential to simulate human trust behavior with LLM agents.

 1. KAUST, 2.
 Illinois Institute of Technology, 3.
-The Pennsylvania State University, 4.
-The University of Chicago, 5.
-University of Oxford, 6.
-California Institute of Technology
+University of Oxford, 4.
+Pennsylvania State University, 5.
+University of Chicago, 6.
+Emory, 7.
+California Institute of Technology, 8.
+University of Michigan, 9.
+Santa Fe Institute, 10.
+Google, 11.
+CAMEL-AI.org

 * Equal contribution